pupil-labs/pupil-docs/developer-docs/windows.md

 - Save and close setup.py

 <aside class="faq">When starting run_capture.bat, it will build module pupil_detectors.
 However, if you are debugging, you may want to try building explicitly.
 From within `pupil/pupil_src/capture/pupil_detectors` run `python setup.py build` to build the pupil_detectors.</aside>

-### Start Pupil Capture with run_capture.bat
-You can double click `run_capture.bat` but the cmd prompt will close after executing the `.bat` file.
-It is better for development to run the `.bat` file from an already open cmd prompt.

-- Open your cmd prompt
-- Go to `pupil/pupil_src/capture`
-- run_capture.bat

-### Start Pupil Player with run_player.bat
-You can double click `run_player.bat` but the cmd prompt will close after executing the `.bat` file.
-It is better for development to run the `.bat` file from an already open cmd prompt.

-- Open your cmd prompt
-- Go to `pupil/pupil_src/player`
-- run_player.bat